A Printable Version of Student/Parent Handbook is available here.

 - Shoes with BLACK soles of any kind must be non-marking.
 Have all NEW shoes checked by an instructor.

-- When coming to and going from the studio, all students must wear outer clothing, i.e. pants, skirt, sweater, over their dance attire.
+- When coming to and going from the studio, all students must wear outer clothing (i.e. pants, a skirt, a sweater worn over their dance attire).

 - No dance shoes are to be worn outside of the studio under any condition.